rpattichis/deep_learning_dev_environment/deepspeed_setup.md

 This is super important.
 To understand your options, you can refer to this [documentation](https://www.deepspeed.ai/tutorials/zero/).
 Basically:
 - Stage 1: Splits the optimizer states across processes.
 - Stage 2: Splits optimizer and gradients across processes.
-- Stage 3: Split optimizer, gradient, and model weights across processes.
+- Stage 3: Splits optimizer, gradient, and model weights across processes.
 Also includes CPU offload option.

 If you're training a model, you probably want Stage 1/2; for inference, use Stage 3.
 Note that if Stage 1 works for you, prefer that, as more partitioning across processes will slow down your computation at run time.